Skip to content

 Running tests

 Running tests at the end of every development cycle is indispensable to ensure no breaking changes.
+GH Actions Workflows automatically run the tests on every commit and PR, but you can also run them locally.

 # Run all tests